SiyuanYan1/PanDerm/README.md

 **Note:** The processed datasets provided here may differ slightly from those on the official websites.
 To ensure reproducibility of our paper's results, please use the processed data links above.
 </details>

+## 3. Feature Extraction and UMAP Visualization

+We provide the script in classification/feature_extraction_and_umap.ipynb

-## 3. Linear Evaluation on Image Classification Tasks
+## 4. Linear Evaluation on Image Classification Tasks

 Training and evaluation using the PAD-UFES dataset as an example.
 Replace the CSV path and root path with your own dataset.